thaibm/react-tutorial/README.md

 - Filter by status: All/Completed/Active
 - Counter for each status.
 All: `3 active items / 10 items`; Completed: `7 completed items / 10 items`, Active: `3 active items / 10 items`.
 - Style by yourself, *do not* use external UI lib like Material-UI, AntDesign...
-    + Use SCSS and CSS Module
+    + Use SCSS or CSS Module
     + Can follow a design in the internet
     + Have to follow the principle in some example UI design theme.
 (Ex: https://element.eleme.io/#/en-US/theme/preview)